kparkov/programming-fundamentals/src/Week 3/README.md

 fruits.Contains("Banana");       // => true
 fruits.Contains("Pair");         // => false

-// Find the index (position) of a value with the list fruits.IndexOf("Orange");        // => 1
+// Find the index (position) of the first occurence of an item fruits.IndexOf("Orange");        // => 1
 fruits.IndexOf("Pineapple");     // => 3
 fruits.IndexOf("Ban");           // => -1

+// Find the index (position) of the last occurence of an item fruits.LastIndexOf("Orange");    // => 1

 // Sort the elements
 fruits.Sort();                   // => [void] (now sorted to Apple, Banana, Orange, Pineapple)